FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 Also, the integrator needs a fair amount of samples to reach the region the posterior distribution is concentrated at.

-And of course, speed of the integrator depends on computing power of the CPU the algorithm is able to use.
+And of course, the speed of the integrator depends on computing power of the CPU the algorithm is able to use.

 All those timing related effects are addressed by arithmetically increasing